nirajchatri/Shoppurs-App/shoppursbackend/POSTMAN_SETUP_GUIDE.md

-# Postman Setup Guide for AnwarFood Admin APIs
+# Postman Setup Guide for ShoppursShop Admin APIs

 This guide will help you set up and use the Postman collection for testing all admin APIs.

 ## 📁 **Files Provided**

-- `AnwarFood_Admin_APIs.postman_collection.json` - Complete Postman collection with all 13 admin APIs
+- `ShoppursShop_Admin_APIs.postman_collection.json` - Complete Postman collection with all 13 admin APIs
 - `ADMIN_API_DOCUMENTATION.md` - Detailed API documentation

 ## 🚀 **Quick Setup**